Eschatologue/CM_wiki/docs/character-creation/feat/feat-general.md

 **Ability Score Increase**
 You increase your Strength, Dexterity, or Constitution score by 1, to a maximum of 20.

-**Technical Shift**
+**Stance Change**
-You gain one Fighting Style feat of your choice.
-However, you can only benefit from the effects of one Fighting Style feat you know.
+You learn an additional Fighting Style feat of your choice.
+You do not gain the benefit of the Fighting Style.

-As a Bonus Action, you can switch your current Fighting Style to another Fighting Style that you know.
+As a Bonus Action, you can choose to benefit from the Fighting Style feat you gained from this feat, losing the benefit of one other Fighting Style feat you currently have.
+To regain the benefit of another Fighting Style, you must use a Bonus Action to switch back.

 ---